andreasabel/inCode/entry/blog-engine-updates-markdown-preprocessor-fay-scripts.md

-So I find myself writing a lot of sample code for my posts, and then later copying and pasting them over to the [code-samples](https://github.com/mstksg/inCode/tree/master/code-samples) directory on the github in order to allow people to download them…and then later awkwardly putting a link saying “download these here!” afterwards and taking up space.
+So I find myself writing a lot of sample code for my posts, and then later copying and pasting them over to the [code-samples](https://github.com/mstksg/inCode/tree/master/code-samples) directory on the github in order to allow people to download them...and then later awkwardly putting a link saying "download these here!" afterwards and taking up space.
 Also linking to a live [FPComplete](https://www.fpcomplete.com/) version is a bit awkward too, right after the block.

-I was rather inspired by the interface on the code blocks for [luite’s blog](http://weblog.luite.com/wordpress/?p=127), where every relevant code block has a little link box on the top right hand corner linking to the source and a working/running example.
+I was rather inspired by the interface on the code blocks for [luite's blog](http://weblog.luite.com/wordpress/?p=127), where every relevant code block has a little link box on the top right hand corner linking to the source and a working/running example.